JetBrains/idea-gitignore/README.md

 - `.ebignore` (ElasticBeanstalk)
 - `.gcloudignore` (Google Cloud)

 files in your project.
-It supports following IDEs:
+It supports the following IDEs:

 - Android Studio
 - AppCode